 3.3.8 Geotechnical / Groundwater

-The proposed Moakley Cancer Center Addition and New Inpatient Building Phase 1 will involve some subsurface excavation for a below grade basement.
-The Draft Project Impact Report (DPIR) will include information on anticipated subsurface conditions across the proposed sites.
-The sites are located in the Groundwater Conservation Overlay District.
+The proposed Moakley Cancer Center Addition and New Inpatient Building Phase 1 will involve some subsurface excavation for foundations and a below grade basement.
+The New Patient Transport Bridge will involve limited excavation for installation of structural support columns.